-The significant associations found between the FD and CD (the link between how parental figures are represented in the FD and classmates in the CD, between the maternal image and the teacher, between the figure of the father and of the child himself in the school setting) confirm the importance of relational exchanges with family figures, which contribute to the baggage of knowledge and experience that the child will bring to each new situation, including the school situation.
-At the same time, however, each setting affirms its own specific features; in the school environment, for example, the role of the educator is a resource for establishing positive relationships with peers.
+The significant associations found between the FD and CD (i.e., the link between how parental figures are represented in the FD and classmates in the CD, between the maternal image and the teacher, between the figure of the father and of the child himself in the school setting) confirm the importance of relational exchanges with family figures, which contribute to the baggage of knowledge and experience that the child will bring to each new situation, including the school situation.
+At the same time, however, each setting imposes its own specific features; in the school environment, for example, the role of the educator is a resource for establishing positive relationships with peers.

-These findings thus bear out the concurrent validity of the CD, which is confirmed as a useful means of interpreting and understanding for the teacher who, in view of his or her direct knowledge of the student, can employ this graphic method to dialog with the child and reconstruct - and improve - the child's affective reality.
+These findings thus contribute to demonstrating the concurrent validity of the Class Drawing, which is confirmed as a useful means of interpreting and understanding for teachers who, in view of their direct knowledge of the student, can employ this graphic method to dialogue with the child and reconstruct -and maybe improve- the child's affective reality.